What is PEMF?

 In 2004, pulsed electromagnetic field system was approved by FDA as an adjunct to cervical fusion surgery in patients at high risk for non-fusion.

 The use of PEMF stimulation has been found to be safe.
-It has also been proven safe and effective in treatment of delayed union in long bone fractures and patients at a risk of non-union following spinal fusion surgeries.
+It has also been proven safe and effective in treatment of delayed union in long bone fractures and patients at a risk of non-union following spinal fusion surgery.

 It is important to note that all of the original studies surrounding PEMF devices were done with Analog systems prior to the advent of the digital technologies available today.
 Although there are now thousands of studies that have been done with various types of PEMF devices, nearly all cite original studies done with Analog systems in their supporting documentation.
 Why is this important?
 The human body is an analog system and not digital.